Linchihhuai/System-of-Business-Trip-Expenses-Management/README.md

 ### Systeme-de-gestion-des-frais-de-transport
 My personal internship project at Haute Ecole Leonard de Vinci, Institut Paul Lambin and at the Belgian company Persolis located in Wallonia, Belgium.
-The name of the project means system of transport fee management in English.
+The name of the project means "System of Transport Fee Management" in English.
 The project is originally named in French which is the company's professional language.
 It's a SAP project.
 The frontend is developped in SAPUI5 and the backend with Persolis' SAP system.
-The app helps company employees to record their commute to work and transmiss relavant commute data to the HR for remboursement.
+The app aims to helps company employees to record their commute to work and transmiss relavant commute data to the HR for remboursement.
+With that said, it is not a general purpose app.

 ### Table of Content
 1. [Technology](#Technology)